Abdallah Al Amin: Books

 In addition to his political work, Abdallah Al Amin was also a writer.
 His books and essays explored a wide range of topics, from politics and society to literature and culture.
 His writing was marked by commitment to social justice and a desire to use his platform to raise awareness of the issues facing his country and his people.

 Abdallah published two political books in his lifetime: "Why Lebanon?"
 (Arabic: "لماذا لبنان؟") and "A Nation on a Hot Tin Roof" (Arabic: "وطن فوق صفيح ساخن") which discuss politics and philosophy within the context of Lebanon, analysing the political and social challenges facing the country, offering critical insights into the political situation in the region and its impact on national identity.

 Family

 Abdallah has two sons and a daughter.
 His son, Mohamad, is a US-sanctioned figure due to his alleged ties to Hezbollah.

 Death

 Abdallah Al Amin's political career was marked by several controversies.
 He survived three assassination attempts, allegedly orchestrated by his rivals.
 The first two attempts involved car bombs placed under his home, while the third attempt was an explosion to his convoy.

-Abdallah Al Amin died on January 23 2023 after suffering illness from illness and months of treatment at the American University Hospital.
+Abdallah Al Amin died on January 23, 2023, after suffering illness from illness and months of treatment at the American University Hospital.
+His funeral took place the next day in his hometown Souaneh with a large presence of politicians, journalists and supporters.